Assignment 2 - Innovation Seminar

 Target Audience & Level of Technicality

-You can assume the target audience to be your fellow classmates, and the whole goal of this assignment is to for you to convince your classmates that your chosen idea is the coolest!
-A low level of technicality is allowed in the presentation.
-That is, you are allowed to use technical terms that you think your classmates will be able to understand, but please don't start going through the steps of Dijkstra's algorithm line-by-line during your presdentation.
+You can assume the target audience to be your fellow classmates, and the whole goal of this assignment is for you to convince your classmates that your chosen idea is the coolest!
+A suitable level of technicality is allowed in the presentation.
+That is, you are allowed to use technical terms that you think your classmates will be able to understand, but please don't start going through the steps of Dijkstra's algorithm line-by-line during your presentation.

 Grading and Admin